Paradaddle33/JSReactFundmentals2025/projects/FinalProject/FinalProject.md

 For your final project, you will be leverage an API (or APIs) to display dynamic content onto a webpage.
 You will choose between one of these ideas below, or come up with your own idea that uses a public API.

-1. A Movie Website
 2. A Nutrition Website
-3. Giphy CRUD App
-4. Your Own Idea

 ## Project Goals